araobp/sensor-network/README.md

 GPIO, I2C, SPI and UART/USART are widely adopted by sensor/actuator components.
 However, IT guys are not familiar with those low-level interfaces, so I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB).

-I use Microchip PIC16F1 series 8bit MCU to develop the gateway, since they are very cheap and small.
+I use [Microchip PIC16F1 series 8bit MCUs](http://www.microchip.com/design-centers/8-bit/pic-mcus) to develop the gateway instead of A\*duino, since they are very cheap and small.

 ## IoT building blocks

-IoT is Internet of Things.
-Sensors/actuators communicate with other sensors/actuators or with human being.

 Most of sensors/actuators require some sort of gateway to be able to speak IP.
 They call it IoT gateway.